devbnj/chainbelow/README.md

 # agnicure
-Agnicure - bridging Vedic systems and technology
+Bridging ancient medicine systems and technology

 Agnicure runs Vedic Astrology with Ayurveda to accurately predict, diagnose and cure a multitude of mind and health problems.
 The ancestors believed in detailed analysis of an astrological chart with health as a main focus - health came first, immortality later.
 •	Agnicure standardizes the approach to analysis of disease